geopandas/geopandas/doc/source/docs/reference/geodataframe.rst

 ---------

 .. autosummary::
-   :toctree: api/
+   :toctree: geodataframe/

    GeoDataFrame.__geo_interface__

-All pandas ``DataFrame`` methods are also available, although they may not operate in a meaningful way on the ``geometry`` column and may not return a ``GeoDataFrame`` result even when it would be appropriate to do so.
+All pandas ``DataFrame`` methods are also available, although they may not operate in a meaningful way on the ``geometry`` column.
+All methods listed in `GeoSeries <geoseries>`__ work directly on an active geometry column of GeoDataFrame.